aguang-xyz/aguang.xyz/docs/posts/data-science/collaborative-filtering-and-matrix-factorization.md

 ## Implement Recommendation using SK-Learn.

 For the rest of this article, I'll show an example using [scikit-learn](https://scikit-learn.org/stable/) to create recommendation result from a movie rating dataset.
-The data from [Kaggle's The Movies Dataset](https://www.kaggle.com/rounakbanik/the-movies-dataset).
+The data is from [Kaggle's The Movies Dataset](https://www.kaggle.com/rounakbanik/the-movies-dataset).

 Basically, there are three columns in the given dataset: